mac1253/drupal-signage/README.md

 7. in the bread crumbs Home>>Administration>>Structure>>Taxonomy>>Campuses
  Click on taxonomy. repeat Steps 2 through 6 for Buildings I had 3 terms for buildings.
-None, Library, Cafe
+Global, Library, Cafe

 #### Lets add a content type to display